Sleep Out and Save a Young Soul

 By Sarah Martin

-On November 15, Rye mom Laurie Jacobs is sleeping out on the streets of New York City to raise awareness and lifesaving funds to help end youth homelessness.
+On November 15, Rye mom Laurie Jacobs is sleeping out on the streets of New York City to raise awareness and lifesaving funds to help end youth homelessness and educating that snoring affects sleep and trying to avoid any health issues in the future.

 The endeavor is on behalf of Covenant House, a privately funded agency founded in 1972 that provides food, shelter, and crisis care for runaways and homeless youth.